panacloud/panacloud_website/README.md

 **Market Opportunity**

 The demand for emerging technologies is rapidly growing.
 Businesses across industries recognize the potential of GAI, APIs, Cloud Native computing, and Web 3.0 to revolutionize their operations.
-BizTech is positioned to capture this market opportunity by providing a unique combination of expertise, agility, and future-proof solutions.
+Panacloud is positioned to capture this market opportunity by providing a unique combination of expertise, agility, and future-proof solutions.

 **Competitive Advantage**